 The dancing man was just dancing alone for the longest time.
 People were watching him – pointing at him and chuckling as they walked past or as they relaxed in their lawn chairs.
 This guy was dancing by himself forever– to the point that you almost want to stop watching the video if that’s all it is – you get the idea already.

 But then, unexpectedly, someone joins him.
 Dancing guy has a partner!
 You almost want to cheer!
 And then a few minutes later about four more dancing buddies join in at once.
 It was as if they saw guy one and guy two, then had a quick meeting to decide whether or not they’d join in as well – and they did.
 Wow!
 Momentum!
 People are joining the dancing movement.
 And then about 30 seconds later – WOOOSH – almost the entire crowd is on their feet dancing!
 What?!
 The way I felt watching that video had me tearing up and feeling shivers because of the metaphor that I was watching unfold.

-I am not sure if this guy was looking but he did.
+I’m not sure if this guy was looking to start a movement, but he did.

 And when he saw people joining him, his joy bubbled over.
 He recognized those that joined him with nods and smiles and continued dancing, but now with a bit more zeal.

 This guy was dancing by himself for at least ten minutes (the clip below starts several minutes into it).
 People noticed him, but so what?
 He wasn’t affecting anyone.
 Or was he?
 Even though it took a seemingly long amount of time, someone was inspired by his actions – his consistency, his joy – and decided to join his cause.
 It only took one person to take that first step and soon after, the whole crowd was following.
 This is exactly what being a leader is.
 You have to consistently show passion and enthusiasm for your cause whether or not anyone is following you.
 Sometimes you have to stand alone and be mocked.
 You have to give people time to catch on and join in, and then when they do, you have to step it up a notch to lead them to the next place.